Our Team

 • Changing the paradigm in philanthropy to invest in youth- and people of color-led groups; Creating new models for anti-racist giving.

-• Integrating wellness, racial justice into the day-to-day operations of social justice organizations and their infrastructures.
+• Integrating wellness and racial justice into the day-to-day operations of social justice organizations and their infrastructures.
 Building an organizational culture that centers the healing, fulfillment, and well-being of those doing movement work.

 Articles & Media Appearances: